imapp-pl/gas-cost-estimator/docs/diy.md

 - `group`: `full`, `precompiles`, `mem`, `create`, `stop`, etc
 - `client`: `evmone`, `geth`, `erigon`, `ethereumjs`, `nethermind`, `revm`, `besu`

-For example the file `pg_arguments_precompiles.csv` contains program generated using arguments method for precompiles.
+For example, the file `pg_arguments_precompiles.csv` contains a program generated using the arguments method for precompiles.
 And `results_marginal_full_geth.csv` contains results of the marginal benchmark for the full group using the Geth client.
-Finally `estimated_cost_marginal_mem_evmone.csv` would contain calculated estimated cost for the EvmOne client.
+Finally `estimated_cost_marginal_mem_evmone.csv` would contain the calculated estimated cost for the EvmOne client.

 The columns in the CSV files are as follows:
 - `pg_marginal`: program_id,opcode,op_count,bytecode